wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 ### NPC, Faction, & Dialogue Overhauls

 [Brave New World](https://www.nexusmods.com/newvegas/mods/69562) - A massive re-voicing project using professional voice actors.
 Revoices ~7,000 lines across 145 NPCs.
-- The voices only version retains compatibility with other NPC overhaul mods, such as [TTW NPC Overhaul](https://www.nexusmods.com/newvegas/mods/79809).
+- Two versions are available, a voices only version (which is preferred alongside mods that overhaul TTW NPCs, such as [TTW NPC Overhaul](https://www.nexusmods.com/newvegas/mods/79809)) and a full version that overhauls NPC appearances within the Mojave.
-- There is also a [TTW Patch](https://www.nexusmods.com/newvegas/mods/81210) for the full version, courtesy of Sweet.
+- A [TTW Patch](https://www.nexusmods.com/newvegas/mods/81210) is available for the full version, courtesy of Sweet.
 This patch is incompatible with the voices only version.

 [D.C.
 NPCs](https://www.nexusmods.com/newvegas/mods/83419) - Adds reactivity, clutter, and minor NPCs to the DC wasteland.